Investment Banking in London (UK)

 - These students most commonly studied economics, business or management, statistics or mathematical science.

 - JP.
 Morgan: According to the survey, J.P.
-Morgan topped the list in investment banking domains.
+Morgan topped the list in investment banks in London.
 They have headquarters in London and other offices in Bournemouth, Glasgow & Edinburgh.
 J.P.
 Morgan is also one of the largest technology employers in Scotland.

-- Goldman Sachs International: Goldman Sachs International in UK has taken the second spot.
+- Goldman Sachs International: Goldman Sachs International in the UK has taken the second spot in the list of Investment Banks in London.
 It has multiple offices in London.
 According to glassdoor.co.uk, most of the employees make more money than the students expected in the survey.

 - Barclays: Barclays is not exactly an investment bank, but it provides services in financial services and in insurance.

-- Morgan Stanley: Morgan Stanley in UK has taken the 4th spot according to the survey.
-In 1977, Morgan Stanley started their Europe headquarters in London.
+- Morgan Stanley: Morgan Stanley in the UK has taken the 4th spot in the list of top investment banks in London.
+In 1977, Morgan Stanley started its European headquarters in London.
 It has more than 8000 employees in all of the offices in London.

-- Deutsche Bank: Deutsche Bank took the 5th position according to the above survey.
+- Deutsche Bank: Deutsche Bank took the 5th position in the list of top investment banks in London.
 The London branch office of Deutsche Bank offers investment banking & underwriting services.
 This branch office acts as a subsidiary of Deutsche Bank AG.

-- Bank of America, Merrill Lynch: Bank of America, Merrill Lynch was on the 6th It has the capabilities, resources, and strengths to carve out a glorious future for their employees as well as investors.
+- Bank of America, Merrill Lynch: Bank of America, Merrill Lynch was on the 6th in the list of top investment banks in London.
+It has the capabilities, resources, and strengths to carve out a glorious future for their employees as well as investors.

-- BlackRock: BlackRock is one of the biggest in the UK and they took the 7th spot overall.
+- BlackRock: BlackRock is one of the biggest in the UK and they took the 7th spot in the list of top investment banks in London.
 According to their website, BlackRock had assets under management (AUM) of US$4.59 trillion as of June 30, 2014.

 - Citibank: Citibank has dropped from position 8th in 2015 to position 9th in 2016.
 They have headquarters in Canary Wharf, London.

-As expected, in the UK, the recruitment process for investment banking is quite different than in the USA and other countries.
+As expected, in the UK, the recruitment process for investment banking in London is quite different than in the USA and other countries.

 There are two to four stages of the recruitment process you need to go through to be able to get the offer letter in your hands.
 Have a glance at them and prepare accordingly –